menu

 Demographics

-The citizens of Medford - Lamont are slightly better educated than the national average of 21.84% for all cities and towns, with 21.93% of adults in Medford - Lamont having a bachelor's degree or advanced degree.
+The population of Medford - Lamont overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Medford - Lamont, 21.57% have at least a bachelor's degree.

 Medford - Lamont is a somewhat ethnically-diverse town.
 The people who call Medford - Lamont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medford - Lamont residents report their race to be White, followed by Native American.
-Important ancestries of people in Medford - Lamont include German, English, Irish, Polish, and Czech.
+Important ancestries of people in Medford - Lamont include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Medford - Lamont is English.
 Other important languages spoken here include Polish and Spanish.